FuouM/Ezsynth/README.md

 Reworked version of [Trentonom0r3/Ezsynth](https://github.com/Trentonom0r3/Ezsynth), with masking support and some visual bug fixes.
 Aims to be easy to use and maintain.

 Perform things like style transfer, color transfer, inpainting, superimposition, video stylization and more!
-This implementation makes use of advanced physics based edge detection and RAFT optical flow, which leads to more accurate results during synthesis.
+This implementation makes use of advanced physics based edge detection, RAFT/EfRAFT/FlowDiffuser optical flow, which leads to more accurate results during synthesis.

+Additionally, deep deflickering is provided to improve synthesized results.

 :warning: **This is not intended to be used as an installable module.**